-This is an 8 week blended course for Registered Medical Officers and Nurses, covering the diagnosis, treatment and correct management of common skin conditions.
-It is offered in an effort to meet community driven demands for these dermatology services.
+This course is a 6-week blended course for Registered Medical Officers and Nurse Practitioners, covering the diagnosis, treatment and correct management of common skin conditions.
+It is offered by the Division of Dermatology in an effort to meet community driven demands for these dermatology services.

-The programme consists of 1 week of face to face learning, combined with 6 weeks of online assignments and practical tasks, supported by online contact with lecturing staff.
-The course ends with 1 week of revision and assessment.
-A certificate will be awarded to successful candidates.
+The programme starts with 1 week of face-to-face learning, followed by 4 weeks of online assignments to be completed while participants are in their workplace, supported by online contact with lecturing staff.
+The course ends with 1 week of face-to-face revision and assessment.

-Internet access via a computer/smart phone will be required for the distance learning component.
 Preference will be given to health practitioners working in primary care settings.
-It is expected that practitioners will return to their place of work during the 6 weeks off campus.
+It is expected that practitioners will return to their place of work during the 4 weeks off campus.

-The on-campus weeks of the course will be held at Ward G23/ OPD H Floor New Groote Schuur Hospital and at Red Cross Hospital OPD 1st Floor Room S27.
+The on-campus weeks of the course will be held at Ward G23/ OPD H Floor New Groote Schuur from 08h00 to 16h00 with visits to Red Cross and Mitchells Plain Hospitals.

 Management of common skin conditions and promotion of skin health